PetarLotrean/retropie-moonlight-game-list/README.md

 # retropie-moonlight-game-list
-Update list of games in retropie with moolight list of games
+Update list of games in retropie with moonlight list of games